rpgoldman/py4cl2/docs/index.md

 In no order of priority:

 - adding/documenting proper multithreaded support
-- finding equivalent of inspect._empty in python2 (unable to google)
+- [ABANDON since python2 has reached end-of-life] finding equivalent of inspect._empty in python2 (unable to google)
 - importing python classes, and methods, may be, as subclasses of 'python-object; to be able to use make-instance and slot-value might require knowledge of MOP, to make python-object at the same level